May 21, 2025 – NOW LIVE: We’ve launched our new electronic medical record (EMR) platform. which includes a new MyChart portal.

 This page will be updated as new information becomes available, so please check back regularly.

-On May 21, 2025, The Portland Clinic will be transitioning to a new electronic medical record (EMR) platform which includes a new MyChart portal.
-While we work to implement this update to serve you better, there will be some adjustments.
+As of May 21, 2025, The Portland Clinic has transitioned to a new electronic medical record (EMR) platform which includes a new MyChart portal.
+While we implement this update to serve you better, there will be some adjustments.
 Here’s what you need to know:

 Accessing your new MyChart portal.